Khufukhaf I: Tomb

 Khufukhaf had a double mastaba in Giza (tomb G 7130-7140) in the east field which is part of the Giza Necropolis.
 Mastaba G 7130 is attributed to Khufukhaf's wife Nefertkau.
 G 7140 belonged to Khufukhaf himself.
 Khufukhaf is depicted with Queen Henutsen in the Hall of the Mastaba.
 Several sons are mentioned as well.
 A son named Wetka (also called Tuka) is depicted in the chapel of the mastaba.
 Another son named Iuenka (or Iun-ka) is depicted in the chapel as well.
 Iunka is given the title of King's Son in the tomb.
 Khufukhaf also had a daughter.

 Titles

-Khufukhaf was part of the highest level of the administration and was elevated to the vizierate probably during the reign of Khafra, his brother.
+Khufukhaf was part of the highest level of the administration and was elevated to the vizierate probably during the reign of Khafre, his brother.
 This rank, the highest at the time, was strictly reserved to the close family of the Pharaoh during the 4th dynasty.